AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-accessibility-auto-tag-api/gettingstarted.md

 Once you complete the [Get API credentials](#get-api-credentials), a zip file automatically downloads that contains content whose structure varies based on whether you opted to download personalized code samples.
 The zip file structures are as follows:

--   **Personalized Download**: The samples download zip contains a private.key file and an adobe-dc-pdf-services-sdk-java-samples with a preconfigured pdfservices-api-credentials.json file.
+-   **Personalized Download**: The samples download zip contains a private.key file and adobe-dc-pdfservices-sdk-python-samples directory with a preconfigured pdfservices-api-credentials.json file.
 -   **Non Personalized Download**: The samples download zip contains the private.key file and a pdfservices-api-credentials.json file.

-After downloading the zip, you can either run the samples in the zip directly, or you can replace the pdfservices-api-credentials.json and private.key files in the [Java sample code](https://www.adobe.com/go/pdftoolsapi_java_samples) with those in the zip.
+After downloading the zip, you can either run the samples in the zip directly, or you can replace the pdfservices-api-credentials.json and private.key files in the [Python sample code](https://github.com/adobe/pdfservices-python-sdk-samples/tree/beta) with those in the zip.

 **Example pdfservices-api-credentials.json file**